The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 none

 Path to the claim containing the groups.
-It starts from the top level JSON object and can contain multiple segments where each segment represents a JSON object name only, example: realm/groups.
+It starts from the top-level JSON object and can contain multiple segments where each segment represents a JSON object name only, for example: realm/groups.
 This property can be used if a token has no 'groups' claim but has the groups set in a different claim.
-Use double quotes with the namespace qualified claims.
+Use double quotes with the namespace-qualified claims.

 smallrye.jwt.groups-separator